Kyariko/Schizo_Importer/README.md

 Now you know how to, Anchor everything except "SteeringWheel" part (not the group just the part)

-and last thing ### Everything need to be massless and CanCollide uunchecked or your car gonna go boom
+and last thing, Everything need to be massless and CanCollide uunchecked or your car gonna go boom

 ## Part 5